 What are the HAN scholarships?

-For these scholarships you receive € 2,500 in the 1st semester and € 2,500 in the 2nd semester.
+For this scholarship you receive € 2,500 in the 1st semester and € 2,500 in the 2nd semester.
 After that you can receive € 2,500 per year for the following 3 years of study.
 To get this you must continue earning the required 45 credits each year.

 The Honors Scholarship is different.
 You don’t need to apply for it.
 The academic board of the study program selects students with outstanding academic results in their 1st year.
 Who is eligible?
-Students who meet the minimum requirements but do not have a HAN Holland or Orange Tulip scholarship.
+Students who meet the minimum requirements but did not receive a HAN Holland scholarship.
 The payment starts with € 2,500 in the 2nd year.
 After that you can receive € 2,500 each following year of study.
 To get this you need to earn the required 45 credits each year.

 The Honors Scholarship is different.
 You don’t need to apply for it.
 The academic board of the study program selects students with outstanding academic results in their 1st semester.
 Who is eligible?
-Students who meet the minimum requirements but do not have a HAN Holland or Orange Tulip scholarship.
-This scholarship is a once-only payment of € 2,500 in the 2nd semester.
+Students who meet the minimum requirements but did not receive a HAN Holland scholarship.
+The Honors scholarship is a once-only payment of € 2,500 in the 2nd semester.

 What are the requirements?